 I assume that you have created the scraping task and have enough knowledge on Octoparse layout and Octoparse Workflow.
 Please read HERE to get the basic understanding of X Path.

-When a website use a “Load More” button(or other similar link) to load more content, you can create a Loop Box for continually clicking on the “Load More” button to show all the content before extracting data from the web page.
+When a website uses a “Load More” button(or other similar links) to load more content, you can create a Loop Box for continually clicking on the “Load More” button to show all the content before extracting data from the web page.

 Step 1.
 Set up basic information.

 Click "Quick Start" ➜ Choose "New Task (Advanced Mode)" ➜Complete basic information ➜ Click "Next".

 Step 2.
 Enter the target URL in the built-in browser. ➜ Click the "Go" icon to open the webpage.

 Step 3.
 Click the "Load More" button at the bottom of the web page to reveal more data.